webplatform/docs/css/properties/user-select/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs spec reference, remove topic cluster flags.
-"Warning: More than one default form is defined for this page." ?
+|Editorial notes=Editing this page produces: "Warning: More than one default form is defined for this page." ?
 |Checked_Out=No
 |Content=Incomplete, Compatibility Incomplete
 }}
-{{Standardization_Status|Experimental}}
+{{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
 {{Summary_Section|Controls the visible highlighting of selections of text and elements.
 It is possible to blind out selection completely or to allow the selection of text only.}}
 {{CSS Property